zju3dv/EasyVolcap/readme.md

 # And maybe render the model with GUI in lower resolution
 evc-gui -c configs/exps/l3mhet/l3mhet_${expname}.yaml viewer_cfg.render_ratio=0.15
 ```
-[`configs/specs/spiral.yaml`](configs/specs/spiral.yaml): please check this file for more details, it's a collection of configs to tell the dataloader and visualizer to generate a spiral path by interpolating the given cameras
+[`configs/specs/spiral.yaml`](configs/specs/spiral.yaml): please check this file for more details, it's a collection of configs to tell the data loader and visualizer to generate a spiral path by interpolating the given cameras

 ### Running 3DGS+T